sdelamo/sergiodelamo.com/posts/curated-micronaut-java-library.md

 ---
 title: Micronaut Java libray to consume the Curated API
 date: Aug 27, 2020
-description: Today, I published a Java library to consume the Curated API.
+summary: Today, I published a Java library to consume the Curated API.
 It is built with Micronaut and you can use it in a Micronaut app or as a standalone library.
 ---

 # [%title]